• India CSR Awards 2025

 2. Refers to consolidated donations which have been made at a corporate group/entity level

-Tags: Crisil FoundationCSR Spending and Covid-19CSR Spending in IndiaMaya VengurlekarNitesh Jain
+Tags: CRISIL FoundationCSR Spending and Covid-19CSR Spending in IndiaMaya VengurlekarNitesh Jain

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR® is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts